 The post boasts 72.5K likes.

-Eureka is a vibrant digital agency founded in England, operating from their offices in Cairo and Dubai, delivering all in digital marketing aspects, while maintaining their startup spirit.
+Eureka Digital is a vibrant digital agency founded in England, operating from their offices in Cairo and Dubai, delivering all in digital marketing aspects, while maintaining their startup spirit.

 Their success comes from gathering a powerful team of creatives and designers backed by a very solid team of medical social media specialists.